choygroup/ChoyAI_UI_NextJS/README.md

 *   `tailwindcss-animate`: ^1.0.7
 *   `typescript`: ^5

-## Contributing
+## Future Work

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
+- Plans are underway to reintroduce persona buttons with improved functionality based on ongoing user feedback and testing.